The Power of Reconnection

 Duncan Gordon, Trainer, and Andrew Boyd, Mediation and Conflict Resolution Advisor from Cyrenians Scottish Centre for Conflict Resolution, ran this interactive workshop.
 This workshop explored how it feels to reconnect when we return to a different 'normal'.
 How do we manage this reconnection and the opportunities and challenges that come with it?
 The workshop included activities, a chance for discussion and finished with a Q&A from our facilitators.

 Friday 15 October, 11am

-Consultant Clinical Psychologist Dr Adam Burley will explore the importance of human connection when we have had so much enforced disconnection.
-He looks at how for some of the most excluded in society experiencing relational disconnection did not begin with Covid-19, but has often been a lifelong experience.
-The session will include a Q& A with our audience following his address.
+Consultant Clinical Psychologist Dr Adam Burley explored the importance of human connection when we have had so much enforced disconnection.
+He looked at how for some of the most excluded in society experiencing relational disconnection did not begin with Covid-19, but has often been a lifelong experience.
+The session included a Q& A with our audience following his address.

 Dr Adam Burley

 Reconnecting Mediation and Emotional Intelligence

 Ruth Unsworth, Head of Mediation and Wellbeing at the University of St Andrews and guest host Dr Vanessa Collingridge discussed some of the costs and causes of and responses to conflict.
 They considered how new developments in emotional intelligence can help anyone in conflict.
 Unsworth shared her experience of developing the University of St Andrews Mediation Service.

 University of St Andrews